CodingLawyersClub/todo-instructions/README.md

 module.exports = router;
 ```

 Great!
-Now, let's add it to the rest of our app.
+Now we need to register this rout with our server.

 Go to `routes/api/index.js`.
 Let's import our `/todos` route: